open-ebike/open-ebike.github.io/_posts/2025-09-12-register-for-data-access.md

 # Step 2: Register for Data Access

 To register for data access we as a data recipient need to follow a three-part process which includes
-* log in or sign uo with SingleKey ID
+* log in or sign in with SingleKey ID
 * accept terms and conditions for data recipients
 * create a client application

-## Log in or sign uo with SingleKey ID
+## Log in or sign in with SingleKey ID

 First of all we need to log in or sign up with our SingleKey ID at [https://portal.bosch-ebike.com](https://portal.bosch-ebike.com).
 Since we already created an SingleKey ID account in the previous post we can simply log in.